FAQ

 Our tea terminology is based on Chinese terminology and local customs.
 We generally divide teas into four main categories – sheng pu'er (shengcha 生茶), shu pu'er (shucha 熟茶), white tea (baicha 白茶), and red tea (hongcha 红茶).
 However, at the Yunnan level, you can encounter dozens of other names, which vary by village, ethnic group, and family.

-The name of the tea is based on the name of the tea mountain or village, the quality and type of leaf, and the year of processing.
+The name of the tea is based on the name of the tea mountain or village, the quality and type of leaf, and the year of production.
 We also use terms like Yunnan White Tea (yunnan baicha 云南白茶) and Yunnan Red Tea (yunnan hongcha 云南红茶), as well as Chinese names (i.e., Latinized transcription and Chinese characters) to avoid confusion.

-On our website, you will also find the declared quality, year of production, place of origin, and the processor's name.
+On our website, you will also find the declared quality, year of production, place of origin, and the producer's name.
 The Banna quality represents teas that can be drunk daily without burdening your wallet.
 Premium quality refers to teas that are enjoyed occasionally for a special occasion.
 Royal quality is reserved for our finest teas, which are limited in quantity and are sure to surprise you with their exceptional taste.

 Q9) Are the tastings in your Tea Room really "free"?